 What you should avoid at all costs

 Trying to go from a startup to a “big” company overnight.
 Many tech entrepreneurs admire some of our industry giants and aspire to become them.
 As a result, they are in a hurry to emulate them as soon as possible.
-While there are many attributes that it makes sense to admire among our most successful companies, it’s important to remember that they weren’t “born that way”.
+While there are many attributes that it makes sense to admire among our most successful companies, it’s important to remember that these giants weren’t “born that way”.
 In most cases, they didn’t operate as they do now as industry behemoths back when they were still “growing up”.
 In fact, some of the very ways that they are now able to operate as an industry giant might have killed them, if they had used those methods and strategies while they were still “growing up”.
 There are many examples, but here’s a few:

 - Pause before spending a lot of money on “branding” campaigns